You have not accepted cookies yet

 f) the enhancement of sustainability in the Company’s organization;

-g) external positioning and the further development positioning as a sustainable business
+g) external positioning and the further development of positioning as a sustainable business

 in the market through thought leadership and otherwise, and getting the related recognition;